jina-ai/rungpt/README.md

 OpenGPT is a simple, open-source, and easy-to-use GPT-style text generator.

 **Warning**: This is an idea that I had and I wanted to try it out.
+The design has not been implemented yet.
+**The content of README.md is just a placeholder to remind me of what I want to do.**

 ## Installation